 Extrication capability:

 A range of hydraulic cutting and rescue equipment, powered by battery or petrol generator, is available on all fire engines.
-There are also high-pressure airbags that can lift a maximum of twelve tonnes.
+There are also high-pressure airbags that can lift a maximum of 12 tonnes.

 Used to remove smoke from buildings or hazardous substances such as gases and vapours.
 Also advantageous for increasing ventilation in a range of different environments.

-Each Fire Engine carries a thermal imaging camera for use in the detection of usually persons or fires/hotspots.
+Each Fire Engine carries a thermal imaging camera.

 Lighting:

-Fire engines carry battery-powered portable lighting equipment as seen below, as well as scene lighting located on the side and on the roof.
+Fire engines carry battery-powered portable lighting equipment as seen below, as well as scene lighting located on the side and roof of the appliance.

 Electric Vehicle Fire Blanket:

-The blanket is used to minimise combustion and stop fire spread in incidents involving electric vehicles.
+The blanket is used to minimise combustion and stop fire spread at incidents involving electric vehicles.

 Wildfire Equipment:

-All fire stations have access to lightweight equipment (hoses as an example) used for attending incidents with difficult access and on difficult terrain.
+All fire stations have access to lightweight equipment (hoses etc.) used for attending incidents with difficult access and on difficult terrain.

-Six stations have an enhanced capability, using the station 4x4, to carry a water tank and a small pump.
+Six stations have an enhanced capability, using the station’s 4x4, to carry a water tank and a small pump.

 Water/Flood Response